All Parts Are Welcome

 If I had to sum up my approach in three words, they would be: Presence.
 Compassion.
 Relationship.

-My training in Contemplative Psychotherapy is a unique approach that incorporates Buddhist philosophies and practices, with a strong emphasis on taking a non-pathologizing stance.
-Two principles of Contemplative Psychotherapy guide my practice — brilliant sanity and maitri.
+My training in Contemplative Psychotherapy incorporates Buddhist philosophies and practices grounded in a non-pathologizing approach.
+Two core principles guide my practice—brilliant sanity and maitri.

-Brilliant sanity is your innate wisdom, goodness, and wholeness, that is always accessible regardless of whether it is apparent or not.
+Brilliant sanity is your innate wisdom, goodness, and wholeness—always accessible, even when it doesn’t feel that way.
 It is the sun behind the clouds.
-This goodness gets obscured from clinging to habitual patterns, which have been conditioned by the systems we orbit in and the histories we carry.
-We can bring awareness to those patterns and learn to reconnect with your brilliant sanity in session.
-I see wisdom even in “neurotic” mind states or behaviors that you might feel ashamed about.
+This goodness can become obscured by clinging to habitual patterns shaped by the systems we live within and the histories we carry.
+Together, we can bring awareness to these patterns and help you reconnect with your brilliant sanity in session.
+I see wisdom even in the “neurotic” thoughts or behaviors you may feel ashamed of.

 Maitri is unconditional friendliness.
-My teacher, Karen Kissel Wegela, describes it as, “...tenderness and gentleness toward our own experience, whatever that experience is.”
-If you’re not able to be accepting and friendly toward your experience, I will be.
-Maitri and a heavy dose of compassion for your experience will be the foundation of our time together.
+My teacher, Karen Kissel Wegela, describes it as “tenderness and gentleness toward our own experience, whatever that experience is.”
+If you struggle to be accepting of your experience, I will be.
+Maitri and compassion form the foundation of our work together.

 My approach is relational.
-That means I am curious about what comes up between us in session as a way to understand the relational dynamics in your life.
-I’m interested in the here-and-now, what is happening between us in this moment.
-I will point out things that I’m noticing in our relationship to open up new possibilities of relating to yourself and others.
+I pay attention to what arises between us in session as a way to understand the relational dynamics in your life.
+I focus on the here-and-now—what is happening between us in this moment.
+I may point out observations in our relationship to open new possibilities for relating to yourself and others.

-I practice cultural humility, and acknowledge intersectionality and positionality - holding both your privileged and marginalized identities along with my own.
-I bring curiosity to the systemic impacts on your life experience and how it shows up in session, and am passionate about working with BIPOC and LGBTQ+ clients.
+I practice cultural humility and acknowledge intersectionality and positionality, honoring both your privileged and marginalized identities alongside my own.
+I explore how systemic factors impact your life and show up in session, and I am passionate about working with BIPOC and LGBTQ+ clients.

 IFS